hansbuehler/cdxbasics/README.md

 # cdxbasics

-Collection of basic tools for Python development.<br>
+Collection of basic tools for Python development.

 ## dynaplot

 Tools for dynamic (animated) plotting in Jupyer/IPython.
 The aim of the toolkit is making it easy to develop visualization with <tt>matplotlib</tt> which dynamically updates, for example during training with machine learing kits such as <tt>tensorflow</tt>.
 This has been tested with Anaconda's JupyterHub and <tt>%matplotlib inline</tt>.

 Some users reported that the package does not work in some versions of Jupyter.
 In this case, please try <tt>fig.render( "canvas" )</tt>.
 I appreciate if you let me know whether this resolved the problem.

-#### Animation
+#### Animated Matplotlib in Jupyter

 See the jupyter notebook [notebooks/DynamicPlot.ipynb](https://github.com/hansbuehler/cdxbasics/blob/master/cdxbasics/notebooks/DynamicPlot.ipynb) for some applications.